-3. Construction of Instruments using Welfare Rules and other Policy Variables
+3. Construction of instruments using welfare rules and other policy variables

-To deal with the selection problem arising because children placed in daycare may differ systematically from those who are not, we use welfare policy rules as instruments (or exclusion restrictions) to help identify our selection model.
+To deal with the selection problem arising because children placed in childcare may differ systematically from those who are not, we use welfare policy rules as instruments (or exclusion restrictions) to help identify our selection model.
 Welfare rules have a large impact on labor supply of single mothers (see Moffitt (1992)).
 To construct our instruments, we collected very detailed information on State welfare policies.
-The working paper version contains a detailed list of sources, and more detail on construction of the instruments.
-Here, we briefly highlight the key aspects of Section 1115 welfare waivers and the 1996 Welfare Reform (PWRORA) relevant to this work.
+The working article version contains a detailed list of sources, and more detail on the construction of the instruments.
+Here, we briefly highlight the key aspects of Section 1115 welfare waivers and the 1996 welfare reforms (Personal Responsibility and Work Opportunity Reconciliation Act of 1996 or "PRWORA") relevant to this work.
 Table 1 presents the complete instrument list, including all policy variables.
-Each county labor force employed in services to instrument for maternal employment, compare columns FE and IV-FE from her Table 3.
-Note that, in the case of Blau and Brossberg (1992), it is also questionable if work prior to childbirth is uncorrelated with the child ability endowment (as it is likely correlated with mother's ability).
+Each instrument has up to three subscripts: i for individual, s for State and t for period (quarter).